mattbisbee/Weather-display/README.md

 ## Display the current weather for a selected city and it's 5 day forecast
 ---
 ### **General Info:**
-As for API calls, I actually used 2 differnt API calls from the OPENWEATHER API.
-I used "one call" and I also used the "Call 5 day".
-I did this so that I could pull the latitude and longitude from the '5 day' call so that I could use that data to run the 'one' call.
-Once the data loads, I created an empty array and pushed the city name to that array.
-Then I created a for loop  to iterate through that loop and create buttons with each city name on it.
+As for API calls, I actually used 2 different API calls from the OPENWEATHER API.
+I used "one call" and I also used the "5 day" call.
+I did this so that I could pull the latitude and longitude from the '5 day' call in order to fulfil the API call requirements for the 'one' call.
+Once the data loads, the city name is pushed to an empty array.
+Then a for loop iterates through that array and creates buttons with the city name.
 I then created an event listener to those buttons to run the city search again.